DaVinci Resolve Fade To Black (Under 30 Seconds! 2023)

 2. Hover the mouse over the upper right-hand corner of the video clip till you see a white handle (called a fade handle).

 3. Click on the handle and drag it to the left.
-This is your fade-out.
+This is your fade-out, as shown in the image below.

 What is the Shortcut for Fade Out in DaVinci Resolve?

-The shortcut for fade out to black is “Ctrl + t” (or “Cmd + t”) which places a cross dissolve (defined in the default transition) at the edit points.
+The shortcut for fading out to black is “Ctrl + t” (or “Cmd + t”) which places a cross dissolve (defined in the default transition) at the edit points.

-How to Add Fade Out to Black in Multiple Clips in DaVinci Resolve?
+How to Add Fade Out to Black to Multiple Clips in DaVinci Resolve?

 • Go to the “Edit” page.

-• Go to the “Effect” > “Video Transitions” > “Dissolve” > Right-click on “Dip to Color Dissolve” and select “Set as Standard Transition”.
+• Go to the “Effect” > “Video Transitions” > “Dissolve” > Right-click on “Dip to Color Dissolve” and select “Set as Standard Transition”, as shown in the image below.

 • Select all the clips that need fade-out transition either by “Ctrl” clicking or “Shift” clicking them in the timeline.